 Next, your dog will start their training.

-In Aggression Camp, your pup will generally have three daily training sessions of thirty minutes.
+In Aggression Camp, your pup will have 1.5 hours of training each day with a pro trainer.

 These sessions are structured around work, exercise, rest and modeling.

 In between training sessions, your dog will rotate between exercise areas,

 Your pup may also experience socialization and supervised play groups.

 During the training period, we would like to see you once a week for 30 min-1.5 hours demonstration lessons.
 During this time, your trainer will discuss and show progress, what we have had success with, and where we are having difficulties.

 The last step is your training, when we transition the training we have established in your dog, over to you.